SOLAR CHARGING TRACKER

 Step 2: Analog Circuit

-To measure the current the solar cell is outputting we first need to measure how much potential falls in a given resistor an take the current that passes through it using Ohm’s Law, in this case the 0.1-100Ω resistors (for different ranges of current), this potential is too small to be measured directly by the Arduino , so we have to use an inverting amplifier with the Op Amp and two resistors R1 and R2, the Gain will be given by R1/R2, in this case it will multiply the voltage by 23.5 so it can be measured by the Arduino.
+To measure the current the solar cell is outputting we first need to measure how much potential falls in a given resistor and take the current that passes through it using Ohm’s Law, in this case we are reffering to the 0.1-100Ω resistors (for different ranges of input current), this voltage is too small to be measured directly by the Arduino , so we have to use an inverting amplifier with the Op Amp and two resistors R1 and R2, the Gain will be given by R1/R2, in this case it will multiply the voltage by 23.5 so it can be measured.
 I used 4 different resistors for different ranges of maximum current that can be read as you can see in the table above.

-To measure the voltage that a Lithium-Polymer being charged by the cell another simple voltage divider is used.
+To measure the voltage at the terminals of Lithium-Polymer battery, while being charged by the cell another simple voltage divider is used (between R5 and R6).